electrode-io/electrode-native/docs/cli/cauldron/add/dependencies.md

 * An error message is displayed if the command is not formatted correctly.

 #### Related commands
- `ern cauldron update dependencies` | Update the version of an existing native dependency
+ [ern cauldron update dependencies] | Update the version of an existing native dependency

 ___
+[ern cauldron update dependencies]: ../update/dependencies.md